 - Leftover wine, coffee or stock?
 Stick it in ice cube trays and freeze.
 If you need some stock for cooking it's already portioned out, or you can chill your wine or iced coffee on a hot day without watering them down.

-- Do you own a human child or children?
-Cut fruit into amusing shapes, put a skewer or icy pole stick into them and freeze them for a super fun, healthy summer treat.
-Likewise, if you have a surfeit of yoghurt with a looming expiry date, blend it up with some fruit and freeze it in an iceblock mould – it's like a regular iceblock, only healthy.
+- Want a fun treat for the kids?
+Cut fruit into amusing shapes, put a skewer or icy pole stick into them, and freeze them for a super fun, healthy snack.
+Likewise, if you have some yoghurt with a looming expiry date, blend it up with some fruit and freeze it in an iceblock mould – it's like a regular iceblock, only healthy and with extra protein.

-Protect yourself from food poisoning and food waste with this simple trick requiring a cup and a coin.
+Protect yourself from food poisoning and food waste with this simple trick.
+All you need is a cup and a coin.

 Let's say you've just returned home from a week's holiday and you notice all your digital clocks are flashing – it looks like there's been a blackout while you were gone.
 But there's no way of telling whether it was just for two minutes or two days.

-If it's the latter then your frozen salmon may serve with a side of salmonella and your pochette's probably putrid, but if it's the former then you're fine.
+If it's the latter then your frozen salmon may serve with a side of salmonella and your porchetta's probably putrid.
+But if it's the former then you're fine.
 Do you need to throw away all that food just in case?
 Not with this simple trick.

-Before you leave, freeze a cup or container of water.
+Before you leave the house for an extended period, freeze a cup or container of water.
 Then put a coin on top of the frozen water and put it deep inside the freezer.

 If you get home and suspect there's been a blackout, check the cup.
 If the coin is still on top of the frozen water, then everything's fine: your freezer stayed frozen, even without power.